Multinomial Link Models: Applications

 \subsection{House flies experiment with predictor selection}

-In this section, we use a house flies data discussed by \cite{atkinson1999} to show that the confidence intervals and hypothesis tests described in Section~\ref{sec:confidence_test} can be used for predictor or variable selection.
+In this section, we use a house flies data discussed by \cite{atkinson1999} to show how the confidence intervals and hypothesis tests described in Section~\ref{sec:confidence_test} can be used for predictor or variable selection.

-Reported by \cite{itepan1995}, the emergence of house flies data consists of summarized responses from $n=3,500$ pupae under a radiation experiment with the only covariate $x_i$, Dose of radiation.
+Reported by \cite{itepan1995}, the emergence of house flies data consist of summarized responses from $n=3,500$ pupae under a radiation experiment with the only covariate $x_i$~, Dose of radiation.
 There are $J=3$ possible response categories, Unopened, Opened but died (before completing emergence), and Completed emergence, which have a nested or hierarchical structure.

-A continuation-ratio logit model proposed by \cite{atkinson1999} for the emergence of house flies data as follows (see also \cite{bu2020}):
+A continuation-ratio logit model was proposed by \cite{atkinson1999} for the emergence of house flies data as follows (see also \cite{bu2020}):